reeceg2107/Final_Year_Project_BEng_Electronic/README.md

 # Final_Year_Project_BEng_Electronic
-Final year project code for two arduino boards that communicate to each other. alternative to GPS using WiFi and voice recognition
+Final year project code for two Arduino boards that communicate with each other.
+An alternative to GPS using WiFi and voice recognition. utilises Google Cloud Platform, Firebase and numerous Google API's.